-The Happy Shop, with 1300 square feet of floor space, runs a fair price retail system exclusively for the employees of DBPL, selling packaged and non-packaged food and other household items to workers at up to 10% less than the retail price in the market.
-The company employees are able to purchase goods on credit from the Apon shop which are paid back by deducting from their salaries.
-In addition to allowing the workers to save on goods they already buy, the scheme also provides free healthcare benefits to the employees.
+Named the "Happy Shop", it has 1300 square feet of floor space and runs a fair price retail system exclusively for the employees of DBPL, selling packaged and non-packaged food and other household items to workers at up to 10% less than the retail price in the market.
+The company employees are able to purchase goods on credit from the shop which are paid back by deducting from their salaries.
+In addition to allowing the workers to save on goods they already buy, the scheme also provides free healthcare insurance to the employees.